Energy efficient doors: a complete guide

 Not all energy-efficient doors are truly “green”.
 Look out for the presence of lead and CFCs.
 The most sustainable doors are CFC-free and made with calcium zinc-based compounds.
 These are less damaging to the environment, but still hard-wearing enough to mean that the door will last for years.

 This reduces the “product miles” as much as possible, cutting down on all that fuel use and time on the road.
-That saves you money and protects the environment at the same time.
-Result!

 How can I reduce the heat lost through the external doors in my home?